LeoBaro/leobaro.github.io/_posts/2023-06-29-transformers.markdown

 The multi-head self-attention module treats tokens as interchangeable, regardless of their positions in the sequence.
 In simpler terms, the Transformer model would understand the same meaning from the sentences "I love pizza." and "love I pizza,", because it focuses solely on the content of the words.
 It doesn't rely on the specific order or position of the words to comprehend the sentence, and this property is called *permuation equivariant*.
 > :bulb: **Let's enrich the tokens embedding with positional information!**

-The most popular way is to add another embedding layer with trainable parameters and sum the token embeddings with the positional embedding before passing the result to the multi-head self-attention module.
+To account for the order of the words, the most popular way is to add another embedding layer with trainable parameters and sum the token embeddings with the positional embedding before passing the result to the multi-head self-attention module.
 This new layer uses the token position index instead of the token ID.
 During the model pre-training, it learns how to encode the position of the tokens.

 | <img src="/assets/2023-06-29-transformers/embeds.jpg" alt="embeddings" />|
 |:--:|